White Rock Cottage Reimagines the Retreat Cabin in Nova Scotia’s Gaspereau Valley

-White Rock cottage in the Gaspero Valley
+White Rock Cottage steel-clad retreat overlooking the Gaspereau Valley

 01_WhiteRock_r